calidae/normandy-css/docs/reference/utilities/flexbox.md

 ### Baseline

-<br> Use `u-flex-items-baseline` to align items along the flex container's
-cross axis such that all of their baselines align:
+Use `u-flex-items-baseline` to align items along the flex container's cross axis such that all of their baselines align:

 <!-- prettier-ignore-start -->